MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 When you apply a **Report Theme**, you need a JSON file that uses a basic structure.
 You can then import this JSON file into Power BI Desktop and apply it to your report.
 The JSON file structure, and the process of importing are quick and easy (it's just a few button clicks).

 Starting with the September 2017 version of **Power BI Desktop**, you can define even more report theme elements by using a JSON file.
-You also have the ability to customize and standardize nearly all elements.
+You can also customize and standardize nearly all elements.
 To customize, you use the JSON file, which you manually adjust in the **Formatting** pane.
 The goal with the September 2017 release (and later) is to give you full control over how your reports look and feel, to a granular level.

 ### Enable Report themes
 Starting with the August 2018 version of **Power BI Desktop**, report theming is generally available and doesn't need to be enabled.